 Dantonio landed his first job as a head coach at Cincinnati from 2004 through 2006 before he returned to Michigan State as the Spartans’ head coach in 2007.
 He’s a two-time Big Ten Coach of the Year with 99-45 record.
 He is second at the school only Duffy Daugherty (109-69-5), the Spartans’ College Football Hall of Famer from 1954 to 1972.

-But it wasn’t until just 13 years ago Faires learned how much respect for West Point and Army football has remained with Dantonio all these decades later.
-He learned it, ironically, on a painful afternoon Dantonio suffered perhaps the most ignominious defeat of his coaching career.
+But it wasn’t until just 13 years ago Faires learned how much respect for West Point and Army football all these decades later has remained with Dantonio.
+Faires learned it, ironically, on a painful afternoon Dantonio suffered perhaps the most ignominious defeat of his coaching career.

 It was a 2004 mid-season Cincinnati-Army game at West Point’s Michie Stadium.
 Cincinnati was 2-3 and on its way to a 7-5 record.
 The Black Knights were 0-4 and mired in a losing streak that had grown to 19.
 They had gone 0-13 in 2003 after they had lost the final two games of 2002.